AdrianaStoi/Taste-of-Romania/README.md

 * The user stories below were the ones not implemented in the project due to time constraints and were labelled as “Won’t Have” on the Kanban board on Github.
 These user stories and last EPIC will be implemented in the future:

     **EPIC: Store viewing and navigation**

     29. As a shopper I want to be able to easily identify discounted products on the site so that I can take advantage of existing discounts.

     **EPIC : Ordering and Checkout**

     30. As a site user I want to be able to receive email notifications when a product is out of stock, so that I can be informed when the product becomes available again.

     **EPIC : Delivery options**

     31. As a shopper I want to be able to choose Express delivery so that I can receive the products earlier than 3 to 5 days.

+### Design, colors and typography

+The site's choice of black, white, and red is rooted in their significance in Romanian traditional clothing and culture, a palette that extends to the site's logo.

+The image on the landing page, with Romanian traditional motifs, offer a sense of familiarity to Romanian visitors and provides others with a chance to learn more about Romanian culture.
+This was inspired from the [blog - Ienationala](https://www.ienationala.ro/blog/index.php/2021/03/03/motive-traditionale-romanesti-care-sunt-principalele-simboluri-si-care-este-semnificatica-lor/)

+* Color used for the navbar, landing page, footer, the body of the cards on the products page : #090601
+* The text color scheme was black for the navbar menu and product description.
+White was used for the paragraphs that have as background color #8b181e and #090601.

+* On the buttons I alternated and used the three colors

+* The color choices for the navigation bar, menu the different site sections and pages was selected to harmonize with the color of the static landing image on the homepage, ensuring a cohesive visual theme.

+Google fonts ‘'Amaranth’ and ‘Open Sans' were used.
+Specifically, ‘'Amaranth’ was employed for headings, navbar and buttons and ‘'Open Sans' was used for paragraphs.
+As per the [site-vandelaydesign] https://www.vandelaydesign.com/google-font-pairings/ these two fonts complement each other well.

 ## Agile Methodology